 - Clean the chips and other debris from the chip tray.
-Remove or secure all loose equipment and material from the machine and stand prior to moving to prevent falling or tipping.
-Clean up any oil or debris on the floor. - Place the cutter, reamer and die head in the operating position. - 4.
-Coil up the power cord and foot switch cord.
-If needed, remove the machine from the stand. - 5.
+Remove or secure all equipment and material from the machine and stand prior to moving to prevent falling or tipping.
+Clean up any oil or debris on the floor. - 3.
+Place the cutter, reamer and die head in the operating position. - 4.
+Coil up the power cord and foot switch cord. - 5.
 Use care in lifting and moving, follow stand instructions.
 Be aware of the machine weight.

-Figure 28 - Machine prepared for Transport
+Figure 26 - Machine prepared for Transport